 Engineers Without Borders harnesses the skills of engineers to tackle the challenges that keep the world’s poorest people from living healthy, productive lives.

-Freshwater Project International provides clean water, safe sanitation & hygiene facilities to people in villages, schools and health centers in Malawi, Africa.
+Freshwater Project International provides clean water, sanitation and hygiene (WASH) facilities to people in villages, schools, and health centers in Malawi, Africa.

 Colorado School of Mines is a public research university focused on science and engineering, where students and faculty together address the great challenges society faces today—particularly those related to the Earth, energy, and the environment.